Transportation in St. Louis: Loop Trolley

 The Loop Trolley is a 2.2-mile (3.5 km), 10-station heritage streetcar line that runs from City Hall in University City to the Missouri History Museum in St. Louis' Forest Park.
 The line travels along Delmar Bouleverd through the popular Delmar Loop district and DeBaliviere Avenue between Delmar and Forest Park.
 The trolley has stops at both the Forest Park-DeBaliviere and Delmar Loop MetroLink stations.
 On February 18, 2022, Metro Transit's board voted to take over operation of the Loop Trolley after several financial setbacks and closures.
 Metro reopened the Loop Trolley for operation on August 4, 2022.
 On August 21, 2022, the East-West Gateway Council of Governments voted to award Metro a $1.26 million grant to continue to operate the trolley on a seasonal schedule for the next several years.

 National Connections

-The Gateway Multimodal Transportation Center functions as the region's primary transportation hub, linking the city's light rail system, local bus system, passenger rail service, and national bus service in one central station.
+The Gateway Transportation Center functions as the region's primary transportation hub, linking the city's light rail system, local bus systems, passenger rail service, and national bus service in one central station.
 Passenger rail service is provided by Amtrak with trains to Chicago via the Lincoln Service, to Kansas City via the Missouri River Runner, and to San Antonio via the Texas Eagle.
-National bus service in the city is provided by Greyhound Lines, Amtrak Thruway Motorcoach, and Megabus.
+National bus service in the city is provided by Greyhound Lines, Amtrak Thruway, and Megabus.